 Tyler Mitchell is a photographer and filmmaker living and working in Brooklyn, NY.
 His career started at an early age: filming skate videos and documented the music, fashion and youth culture in Atlanta.
 In 2017, he graduated from NYU Tisch School of the Arts with a B.F.A. in Film & Television.
 By this time, he had already published his first photobook El Paquete (2015), in which he captured the architecture and lively skateboard culture in Havana, Cuba.
 In his first years of college, he started making video clips for music acts and shot campaigns for Givenchy, American Eagle and Marc Jacobs, amongst others.
 In 2018, he made history when he photographed Beyoncé for the cover of the American Vogue’s September Issue.
 He has participated in various group exhibitions by Aperture Foundation, Red Hook Labs and Artsy.
-His work will also be shown in Foam Magazine #53: The Fashionable Issue, including an exclusive interview with the renowned curator and art critic Hans Ulrich Obrist (expected in April).
+His work is also part of the new Foam Magazine #53: The Fashionable Issue, including an exclusive interview with the renowned curator and art critic Hans Ulrich Obrist.

 The video work Idyllic Space is presented in collaboration with WeTransfer.
-In April, WeTransfer will be telling the story behind this unique installation on its content site WePresent through exclusive behind-the-scenes material from the making of Idyllic Space.
+WeTransfer is sharing the story behind this unique installation on its content site WePresent through exclusive behind-the-scenes material from the making of Idyllic Space.

 I Can Make You Feel Good by Tyler Mitchell can be seen from 19 April – 5 June 2019 at Foam.
 Open daily 10am - 6pm, Thurs/Fri 10am - 9pm.